openafsfoundation/openafsfoundation.org/users/index.md

   1. Offer OpenAFS and associated technologies to all members of the general public, individuals and organizations alike, through the use of open source licensing, free of charge
   2. Educate members of the general public in the application of OpenAFS and associated technologies (low-cost conferences, low-cost Best Practices Workshops, free-of-charge ad-hoc consulting/training via the OpenAFS ticketing system, etc.)
   3. Aid, assist and support other persons and organizations of any kind who wish to learn and/or employ OpenAFS -- by gifts, grants, contributions or otherwise -- provided that such activities are constant with the foregoing purpose
-  4. Seek contributions by persons and organizations of any kind, via gifts, grants, contributions, "in kind" or other donations.
+  4. Seek contributions by persons and organizations of any kind, via gifts, grants, contributions, "in kind" or other donations